zeta-chain/node/readme.md

  - Step 1.
 Create the release candidate tag with the following format (e.g., vx.x.x-rc) ex. v11.0.0-rc.
  - Step 2.
 Once a RC branch is created the automation will kickoff to build and upload the release and its binaries.

-By following these steps, you can efficiently create a release candidate for testnet for QA and validation.
+By following these steps, you can efficiently create a release candidate for QA and validation.
 In the future we will make this automatically deploy to a testnet when a -rc branch is created.
 Currently, raising the proposal to deploy to testnet is a manual process via GovOps repo.

 ## Creating a Release